ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 Note that the center coefficient of the kernel, $\omega(0,0)$ , aligns with the pixel at location $( x , y )$, visiting it exactly once.
 For a kernel of size $m \times n$ , we assume that $m = 2 a + 1$ and $n = 2 b + 1$, where $a$ and $b$ are nonnegative integers.
 This means that our focus is on kernels of odd size in both coordinate directions.

-In english, one should "slide" the kernel $\omega$ through the image, evaluating the sum of the pixelwise product, and assign that value to the current pixel location (the center of the kernel, in our case).
+In English, one should "slide" the kernel $\omega$ through the image, evaluating the sum of the pixelwise product between the kernel and the corresponding region of the image, and assign that value to the current pixel location (the center of the kernel, in our case).
 This general idea is depicted in the animation below.

 <div style="text-align:center"><img src="/img/posts/image_proc/conv.gif"></div>

-If you don't know the difference between convolution and the correlation defined here, I encourage you to research it.
+If you don't know the differences between convolution and the correlation defined here, I encourage you to research it.
 However, there is a certain equivalence between these two operations.

 When dealing with convolution/cross-correlation, it is important to pay attention to the edges of the image.
-There are boundary conditions one could implement, such as zero paddings, or repeating the same values found in the border of the image.
+There are boundary conditions one could implement, such as zero paddings, or repeating the same values found in the edges of the image.
 I encourage you to implement them by yourself.
-In this article, we are going to implement the periodic, or wrapped, boundary condition.
-Briefly, whenever the filter crosses one boundary, it comes through the opposite boundary, just like a Pacman game or a torus.
+In this article, however, we are going to implement the periodic, or wrapped, boundary condition.
+Briefly, whenever the filter crosses one edge, it comes through the opposite boundary, just like a Pacman game or a torus.

 <div style="text-align:center"><img src="/img/posts/image_proc/torus.png" style="width: 60%"></div>

 Ok, no more math.
 The final code consists of a dictionary containing all of our kernels and the `apply_kernel` function, aka the cross-correlation.
-I'll let you think about why these filters actually work.
+Look at the descriptions at the beginning of this article, the definition of cross-correlation, and the corresponding kernels.
+Can you figure out why they work?

 ```python
 # Add this after your halftone method